SethRobertson/GitBestPractices/0main.md

 workflow).
 Having one or a small number of commits to pick is much easier than having to find one commit here, one there, and half of this other one.
-The latter approach makes your problem much much harder and typically will lead to merge conflicts when the doner branch is finally merged in.
+The latter approach makes your problem much much harder and typically will lead to merge conflicts when the donor branch is finally merged in.

 Another good reason is to ensure each commit compiles and/or passes